-Employees of Glenkirk are our most important resource.
-The key to success for Glenkirk is a well-trained, enthusiastic workforce offering superior service to its congregation.
+As an employee of At Glenkirk, the employees are our most important resource.
+The key to success for Glenkirk is a well-trained, enthusiastic work force offering superior service to its congregation.
 Employees are the backbone of the church and each employee's job is vital.
 Glenkirk is committed to having each employee fulfill his or her potential as part of the Glenkirk team.
 This is essential to the success and continued growth of the church.